6 Life-Changing Methods to Not Feel Lonely All the Time

 1. Understand the Facts About Loneliness

 We all feel lonely sometimes.
-Depending on the which study you believe, somewhere between one in five Americans and a whopping 50% of American adults feel lonely.
+Depending on which study you believe, somewhere between one in five Americans and a whopping 50% of American adults feel lonely.
 That is a lot of lonely people.
 If all the lonely people connected, no one would feel lonely ever again.

 Creativity makes you feel better and helps you forget your loneliness.
 If you feel lonely, try drawing something.
 Write a poem.
 Write in a journal.
 Write a book or blog post.
 Build something.
 Work on a creative hobby.
 Or simply try some art therapy like adult coloring.